 Between 14 June and 30 July, OPDC consulted on a revised version of its Draft Local Plan.
-A copy of this document can be found at this link.

 It is unusual for a Local Plan to need to be consulted on for a third time.
 The range and number of changes that OPDC had to make to its 2017 ‘Regulation 19’ version were such that a further round of public consultation was required.